itsayush19/AppSchedule/README.md

 2. User can sign in through Gmail, Email-Password and anonymously
 3. User can add, delete and update his TODO tasks and in each Task user can enter date, time and description for that TODO Task
 4. Online meeting functionality is also provided if the task is of Online class
+5. Three different tabs are provided in UI for Tasks, Meeting, Account details
-5. Tech Stack: Flutter, Dart, Firebase, Firestore, Jitsi Meet sdk
+6. Tech Stack: Flutter, Dart, Firebase, Firestore, Jitsi Meet sdk